squaresyntax/raeIO/README.md

 ## Quickstart

-1. `pip install streamlit TTS playwright pyyaml`
+1. `pip install streamlit TTS pyyaml`
-2. `playwright install`
-3. `streamlit run ui.py`
+2. `streamlit run ui.py`
-4. [Optional] Use PyInstaller or Briefcase for desktop app.
+3. [Optional] Use PyInstaller or Briefcase for desktop app.
-5. For mobile, open the app in your browser and "Add to Homescreen".
+4. For mobile, open the app in your browser and "Add to Homescreen".

 ### Browser automation example

-The ``BrowserAutomation`` helper can execute simple multi‑page workflows using Playwright.
+The ``BrowserAutomation`` helper can execute simple multi‑page workflows using a minimal HTTP-based engine.
 A script consists of a list of action dictionaries:

 ```python
 from browser_automation import BrowserAutomation